 The information we collect in connection with our content is used to provide an interactive experience.
 We use this information to facilitate participation in communications.

-We may on occasion combine information we collect through our sites with information that we collect from other sources.
+We may occasionally combine information we collect through our sites with information that we collect from other sources.

-We use the non-personally identifiable information that we collect to improve the design and content of our sites, to deliver more relevant marketing messages and advertisements and to enable us to personalize your Internet experience.
-We also may use this information to analyze usage of our sites, as well as to offer you products, programs, or services.
+We use the non-personally identifiable information that we collect to improve the design and content of our sites, deliver more relevant marketing messages and advertisements, and enable us to personalize your Internet experience.
+We also may use this information to analyze the usage of our sites, as well as to offer you products, programs, or services.

 We do not share information we collect with any 3rd party other than outlined above.